amerahmed10/SQL_DSA_Leetcode_Solutions/README.md

-# SQL_Leetcode_Solutions
+# SQL_DSA_Leetcode_Solutions
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+A collection of my SQL and DSA LeetCode solutions to ace the coding interview!